Ten things you didn’t know about child labour

 10. You can make a difference

 There are many ways for you to join the fight against child labour – from becoming an ethical consumer to helping to send children to school and supporting UNICEF to tackle the issue at its source.
-Every child deserves the right to a childhood - no exceptions.
+Every child has the right to a childhood - no exceptions.